Saving Your Tooth at Just Smile Dental

 A dead tooth is noticeable by a change in color.
 When a tooth’s blood vessel is cut off, the nerve slowly dies, causing the tooth to turn brown, black, or gray.
 When the nerve is dying, you may also experience severe, intense pain in the tooth.

-Save Your Tooth With Just Smile Dental!
+Save and Protect Your Tooth With Root Canal Therapy!

 You don’t have to live with tooth pain any longer.
 If you’re looking to preserve your teeth and smile in Snohomish County, WA, Dr. Webley can help.
-At Just Smile Dental, Dr. Webley and our dental team provide root canal therapy to get rid of your infection and maintain your oral health.
+At Just Smile Dental, Dr. Webley and our dental team provide root canal therapy to get rid of your infection and help you maintain your oral health.

 To schedule an appointment, contact our Everett office at (425) 341-1111 and get started on the path to preserving your smile.
 You can also fill out our online contact form, and one of our staff will be able to assist you.
 We look forward to helping you enjoy your natural teeth and smiling your best.